Throw your hands in the air for a live entertainment space that also has a really great bar

-Howler is Brunswick's brand new warehouse-turned-art-and-live-entertainment space that has every soul northside in a fizz.
-With the Phoenix and East Brunswick Club having gone to the big afterparty in the sky, we’re excited as anyone about Howler’s timber-lined theatre and gallery, destined for cinema screenings, plays and gigs come July.
+Howler is Brunswick's warehouse-turned-art-and-live-entertainment space that has every soul northside in a fizz, with its timber-lined theatre and gallery for cinema screenings, plays and gigs.

 They’re serving Japanese craft beer Hitachino Nest classic ale on tap.
 On tap!
-In the fridge they’ve got the sweet smoky milk porter from local legends Kooinda, and you better believe that’s a 750mL tallboy of Brooklyn Brewery’s funky Sorachi Ace saison in the fridge.
-It tastes like socks and hops (in a delicious way) and it’s our favourite beer in the world right now.
+In the fridge they’ve got the sweet smoky milk porter from local legends Kooinda, and you better believe that’s a 750mL tallboy of Brooklyn Brewery’s funky Sorachi Ace saison in the fridge (it tastes like socks and hops, in a delicious way).

 You can thank head can shaker and all round dude Chris Lemelu for that list.
 He goes by Afro, knows his drinks and muddles cocktails with a baseball bat.
 Those cocktails are decent too.
 Between your classic Tom Collinses and Negronis are a few house originals that steer clear of the sweet and frilly stuff.
 Go a fresh and smoky cooler that sees elderflower and chartreuse-style liqueurs shaken down with lime and a peated single malt whisky from local distillery Bakery Hill.

 This is Brendan Brogan and Luke Delaney’s joint – the guys behind grungy CBD haunt Workshop, and Fitzroy’s favourite hangout The Black Cat.
 This is definitely a fancier proposition looks- and booze-wise, but the big smoking area and DJs spinning hip hop are luring in their usual boho and student crowd.